 As a high school English teacher, Laurel decided to expand her vocabulary and employ a new strategy.
 “I realized I was relying on ‘no’ in every situation, so I started choosing more specific words,” she explains.
 If Abby approached the fireplace or stove, Laurel would firmly say “danger” and lead her away.
 If Abby pulled on the necklace Laurel was wearing, she’d respond by saying “gentle” and guiding Abby’s hand to touch it softly instead.

 Finding alternatives to “no” can be worth the effort, according to Dr. Sandra Wiebe, associate professor of psychology at the University of Alberta, and director of the Alberta Brain and Cognitive Development Lab.
 “Constant negativity is frustrating for both the parent and the child,” she says.
 “Parents may feel ineffective if the child doesn’t comply, and children may feel as if they are only receiving negative attention.”

-A first step to cutting back on the need for “no” is to assess the home environment for potential safety risks.
-An age-appropriate play space that is free from hazards such as stairs, sharp corners and exposed electrical outlets helps keep toddlers safe and gives parents a break from having to verbally rein them in all the time.
+The first step to cutting back on throwing out “no” is to assess your home for potential safety risks.
+An age-appropriate play space free from hazards (stairs, sharp corners, exposed electrical outlets, etc.) helps keep toddlers safe and gives parents a break from having to verbally rein them in all the time.

-Cutting back on “no” isn’t about monitoring your toddler any less; it’s about using more meaningful words to direct her behaviour.
-Laurel applied this tactic with Abby and was able to avoid the “tuning out” effect – hopefully for good, or at least until the teen years.
+Cutting back on “no” isn’t about monitoring toddlers any less; it’s about using more expressive language to direct their behaviour.
+Lavell applied this tactic with Abby and was able to avoid the “tuning out” effect—hopefully for good, or at least until the teen years.

 Originally published in ParentsCanada magazine, Winter 2017.